DerekTurtleRoe/awesome-emulators/README.md

 ### A list of all the emulators for a particular system.
 Includes honorable and historical mentions as well!

-This list will always in heavy development, but consider everything a work-in-progress until there is a tagged release!
+This list will always be in heavy development, but consider everything a work-in-progress until there is a tagged release!

 ***Note: Recommendations (⭐) are made purely based off of my subjective opinion.
 I try to pick emulators that provide a good combination of accuracy, performance, features, and compatibility.
 If you don't like one, please check out others, as they may work better for your needs!***